Slim Whitman: TV marketing

-The TV albums briefly made Whitman a household name in the United States for the first time in his career, resulting in everything from a first-time appearance on The Tonight Show starring Johnny Carson to Whitman being parodied in a comic skit on Second City Television (SCTV); he was played by Joe Flaherty, as supposedly starring in the Che Guevara-like male lead in a Broadway musical on the life of Indira Gandhi.
+The TV albums briefly made Whitman a household name in the United States for the first time in his career, resulting in everything from a first-time appearance on The Tonight Show Starring Johnny Carson to Whitman being parodied in a comic skit on Second City Television (SCTV); he was played by Joe Flaherty, as supposedly starring in the Che Guevara-like male lead in a Broadway musical on the life of Indira Gandhi.
 More importantly, the TV albums gave Whitman a brief resurgence in mainstream country music; he gained new album releases on major labels and a few new singles on the country charts.
 During this time, he toured Europe and Australia with moderate success.

 Popularity in Europe

 Although once known as "America's Favorite Folk Singer", Whitman was consistently more popular throughout Europe, and in particular the United Kingdom, especially with his covers of pop standards, film songs, love songs, folk tunes, and gospel hymns.

 In the U.S., his "Indian Love Call" (1952) and a reworking of the Doris Day hit, "Secret Love" (1953), both reached No. 2 on the Billboard country chart.

 From the mid-1960s and into the 1970s, Whitman had a string of top 10 hits.
-Together television marketing in the 1980s, he became known to new generations of fans.
+Through television marketing in the 1980s, he became known to new generations of fans.
 Throughout the 1990s and into the 21st century, he continued to tour extensively around the world.
-After several years without recording in a studio, he released the album Twilight on the Trail (2010), which was his final one.
+After several years without recording in a studio, he released his final album, Twilight on the Trail (2010).